Viking Barbie Gives Fans An Eyeful Of Booty In Tiny Bikini

 “Wifey material,” said another follower.

-This was preceded by another photo several days ago, where Barbie showed off her derriere yet again.
-The singer was spotted leaning on her knees in the front seat of her car, while only wearing a very ripped pair of shorts.
+In another photo shared several days ago, Barbie showed off her derriere yet again.
+The singer was spotted leaning on her knees in the front seat of her car, while only wearing an excessively ripped pair of shorts.

-And prior to this update, Viking posted another racy photo from her car in early September.
-This time, she stood up on the ground while leaning on her front seat to look for something.
-But thanks to the short mini dress that she wore, this meant that her fans got a peek up her skirt.
+Prior to the update, Viking had posted another racy photo from her car in early September.
+That time, she stood on the ground while leaning on her front seat to look for something.
+Thanks to the short mini dress she wore, her fans were able to peek up her skirt.

 The dress she wore was white or light yellow and featured a floral design.
-It also had small sleeves that appeared to be off-the-shoulder.
+The frock also rocked small sleeves that appeared to be off-the-shoulder.

-And while most fans may have been distracted by her derriere, this angle also revealed her large, red rose tattoo on her back.
-She also pulled her hair back in a casual ponytail.
+While most fans had probably been distracted by her derriere, the angle also revealed her backside’s large, red rose tattoo.
+For the shot, she had pulled her hair back into a casual ponytail.

-This Instagram update received over 59,000 likes.
+The Viking Barbie Instagram update received more than 59,000 likes.